BA (Hons) Degree in Theology

-If you haven’t studied theology at Higher Education level before, you will enter our undergraduate programme at CertHE level (Theology for Disciples) and join our Licensed Lay Ministry students.
-For further details, please go to Theology for Disciples.
+If you haven’t studied theology at Higher Education level before, you will enter our undergraduate programme at Certificate level and join our Licensed Lay Ministry students.

-Once you have completed the CertHE stage, you can proceed to Levels 5 and 6 in order to complete the DipHE and BA (Hons) respectively.
+Once you have completed the Certificate stage, you can proceed to Levels 5 and 6 in order to complete the Diploma and BA (Hons) respectively.

 - Certificate in Higher Education (CertHE) in Theology, Ministry and Mission (Level 4)

-- Diploma in Higher Education (DipHE) in Theology, Ministry and Mission (Level 5)
+- Diploma in Higher Education (DipHE) in Theology, Ministry and Mission (Levels 4-5)

 Successful completion of a stage qualification (e.g., CertHE or DipHE) allows you to move on to the next stage.

-Diploma in Higher Education – starting from CertHE:
+Diploma in Higher Education – starting from Certificate:

 - Two years of full-time study